Storyboard Examples for AI Video Production

 - What must stay consistent from the previous shot?

-- What reference image, character sheet, location photo, wardrobe note, or prop detail should guide the generation?
+- Which reference image, character sheet, location photo, wardrobe note, or prop detail should guide generation?

 - What would make the take unusable?

-When those answers are missing, the storyboard becomes decoration.
-When they’re present, the board becomes a production tool.
+When those answers go missing, the storyboard becomes decoration.
+When they stay present, the board becomes a production tool.
 It can feed a shot list, a structured prompt, frame anchors, reference selection, and dailies review.

 Seven storyboard examples to model